 - New vaccine candidates will likely be based on a series of patented technologies, many of which already exist.
 Many different patents apply to vaccines from development to components to manufacturing to delivery (WIPO 2022). - Although governments heavily fund academic and corporate R&D, the resulting intellectual property rights of these public funds end up in private sector, non-governmental domains.
-The resulting intellectual property rights are an important incentive for commercial investment in vaccine development, but the public sector may be reluctant to increase public investment when it is unclear if there will be a commensurate public access to intellectual property established through the use of public monies (Rees 2022b).
+The public sector is reluctant to increase public investment when it is unclear if there will be a commensurate public access to intellectual property established through the use of public monies (Rees 2022b). - Only a partial picture is available of patents that exist surrounding next-generation coronavirus vaccines.

-- Only a partial picture is available of patents that exist surrounding next-generation coronavirus vaccines. - Four hundred and seventeen patents related to COVID-19 vaccine development were filed from 2020 through September 30, 2021 (WIPO 2022).
+- ♦ Four hundred and seventeen patents related to COVID-19 vaccine development were filed from 2020 through September 30, 2021 (WIPO 2022).
 Patent publications, however, can take 18 months to be published (Alshrari 2022, Kitsara 2022, WIPO 2022).
 The time to patent publication varies by country, from 7.7 months in China to 18.8 in the United States and 18.9 in Japan (WIPO 2022).
 Because of the lag in entering the public domain, these 417 are only an early indication of the patent activity surrounding COVID-19 vaccines, as well as technology related to vaccine research, development, testing, and production. - Negotiating licensing agreements and understanding the intellectual property landscape can be quite costly and require expertise, which may cause vaccine developers to hesitate in pursuing a new approach.